BundestagAI/.github/profile/README.md

 Welcome to **bundestag.ai**, your gateway to AI-powered insights from the German Federal Parliament, the Bundestag.

-**bundestag.ai** is a bundle of web apps developed to seamlessly interact with modern LLM technology and open data from the Bundestag, harnessing cutting-edge tooling while leveraging standardized solutions to provide unparalleled access to legislative data.
+**bundestag.ai** is a bundle of web apps developed to seamlessly interact with modern LLM technology and open data from the Bundestag, using cutting-edge tooling while leveraging standardized solutions to provide unparalleled access to legislative data.

 Recognizing the pivotal role of such public data in shaping society and fostering transparency in a modern democracy, **bundestag.ai** integrates advanced artificial intelligence (AI) technologies, offering a range of functionalities tailored to meet diverse user needs and preferences.